Community Programs and Impact

 - Neighborhood Projects

 - Teen Health

-- Youth Development - Careers in Health and Mentorship Program (CHAMP)
+- Workforce Development - Careers in Health and Mentorship Program (CHAMP)

 Children’s Hospital Los Angeles is dedicated to making a difference in the lives of children, adolescents and their families by integrating medical care, education and research to provide the highest quality care and service to our diverse community.

 Government, business and community relations serve the advocacy goals of the hospital, building a strong relationship between hospital leaders, local city representatives, councilmembers, Sacramento and Washington.

 The Division of Government, Business and Community Relations provides a comprehensive guide to resources and advocacy tools to help parents and health care professionals learn the skills to become strong, informed advocates.